alexedwards/stack/README.md

     return ""
 }
 ```

+You must make sure that your getter and setter signatures both use exactly the same type (in the above example, a `string`).
+If you mess them up and use different types in the signatures, any type issues may not be picked up until runtime.

 As a side note: If you're planning to pass Context to a secondary goroutine for processing you'll need to make sure that it's safe for concurrent use, probably by implementing a [mutex lock](http://www.alexedwards.net/blog/understanding-mutexes) around potentially racy code.